 Over 2,600 years ago, the Buddha taught mankind what the world was like through his teachings of the Dharma.
 Specifically, the Four Noble Truths explained why there is suffering in our lives, and how to eliminate it.
 As the Buddha explained, attachment to conditioned phenomena leads to suffering.

 Since then, Buddhists have used what they call the “Three Dharma Seals” to verify a Buddhist teaching is authentic.
 These seals are “stamped” onto everything in our world without exception, and at all times.
-They are:
+Many Mahayana Buddhists and teachers, such as Ven.
+Thich Nhat Hanh and Ven.
+Master Hsing Yun, use this version of the Dharma seals:

 - All Conditioned Phenomena Are Impermanent (Anicca)